A92e/Mid-bootcamp-project-Case-Study-Regression/README.md

 ## Key Insights

-1- Distance from Economic Hubs contributed most to higher prices in our multiple linear regression models.
+1- Distance from Economic Hubs contributed most to higher prices in our  linear regression models.

 2- City name and zipcode contributed to improve our model.